 Duplication of Eukaryotic Chromosomes

 The six-protein origin recognition complex (ORC) mediates the initial selection of origin DNA sequences.
-ORC was initially discovered in the budding yeast, S. cerevisiae, based on its ability to bind to a conserved sequence present in this organism’s short (100-120 bp), well characterized origins of DNA replication.
-Interestingly, this sequence is present in many positions across the genome, yet only a subset of these sites are bound by ORC.
-In collaboration with Dr. David MacAlpine’s lab, we used genome-wide mapping of nucleosomes to demonstrate that nucleosome-depleted regions are a critical determinant of the sites bound by ORC (Fig. 2).
-Once bound to origin DNA, ORC is required to establish the precise position of nucleosomes on both sides of the origin.
-Importantly, previous experiments in the lab indicate that this positioning is critical for subsequent helicase loading.
-We are currently focused on understanding how these nucleosome-depleted regions are encoded at origins of replication and how the positioned nucleosomes facilitate helicase loading.
+ORC was initially discovered in the budding yeast, S. cerevisiae, based on its ability to bind to a conserved sequence present in this organism’s origins of DNA replication.
+Although present in many positions across the genome, only a subset of these sites is bound by ORC.
+In collaboration with Dr. David MacAlpine’s lab, we used genome-wide mapping of nucleosomes to demonstrate that nucleosome-depleted regions are a critical determinant of the sites bound by ORC.
+Once bound to origin DNA, ORC establishes the precise position of nucleosomes on both sides of the origin.
+Importantly, our previous experiments indicate that this positioning is critical for helicase loading.
+We are currently focused on understanding how these nucleosome-depleted regions are encoded at origins of replication and how the positioned nucleosomes impact helicase loading and replication initiation.

-As cells enter the G1 phase of the cell cycle, chromatin-associated ORC recruits two other helicase loading factors Cdc6 and Cdt1 to the origin DNA (Fig. 3).
-Due to its association with Cdt1, the eukaryotic replicative DNA helicase, the Mcm2-7 complex, is also recruited to the origin DNA.
-In an ATP-dependent series of events, ORC, Cdc6 and Cdt1 load the DNA helicase onto the adjacent DNA.
-After origin loading, the two ring-shaped, hexameric Mcm2-7 complexes encircle double-stranded DNA (dsDNA) as a head-to-head double hexamer.
-This loaded form of the Mcm2-7 helicase marks all potential origins of replication but lacks helicase activity.
-This process is also called pre-replicative complex (pre-RC) formation or origin licensing.
+As cells enter the G1 phase of the cell cycle, ORC recruits two other helicase-loading factors, (Cdc6 and Cdt1) and the replicative DNA helicase (the Mcm2-7 complex) to the origin DNA.
+In a series of ATP-dependent events, ORC, Cdc6 and Cdt1 load the DNA helicase onto the adjacent DNA.
+After loading, two ring-shaped, hexameric Mcm2-7 complexes encircle double-stranded DNA (dsDNA) as a head-to-head double hexamer.
+Although inactive, these loaded double hexamers mark all potential origins of replication and are poised for bidirectional initiation.

 Helicase Activation and Replisome Assembly

-Mcm2-7 complexes that are loaded onto the origin DNA during G1 are only activated upon entry into the S phase of the cell cycle (Fig. 4).
+Mcm2-7 complexes loaded onto the origin DNA during G1 are only activated upon entry into the S phase of the cell cycle.
 Helicase activation requires the action of the Dbf4-dependent Cdc7 kinase (DDK) and S-phase cyclin-dependent kinase (S-CDK).
-The action of these kinases leads to the recruitment of two critical helicase activating factors, Cdc45 and GINS and the activation of the helicase.
-After helicase activation, the cell must assemble the rest of the DNA replisome including the three replicative DNA polymerases that are dedicated to leading (Pol e) or lagging (Pol a/primase, Pol d) strand synthesis.
+These kinases trigger recruitment of the helicase-activating factors Cdc45 and GINS forming the Cdc45-Mcm2-7-GINS (CMG) activated helicase.
+In addition to helicase activation, the cell must assemble the rest of the DNA replisome including the three replicative DNA polymerases that are dedicated to leading- (Pol ε) or lagging-strand (Pol α/primase, Pol δ) synthesis.

-We have recently developed new assays that recapitulate the origin-dependent initiation of replication using S. cerevisiae extracts and proteins.
-Importantly, these assays show the hallmarks of in vivo replication initiation including dependence on known replication factors, regulatory kinases and a defined origin of replication.
-We can readily deplete (and purify) individual replication proteins from the assay, allowing us to assess when during the replication process each protein functions.
-Using these and other approaches we determined that DDK and S-CDK have distinct and sequential functions during helicase activation and that DDK is active prior to S phase at early origins of replication.
-By analyzing replisome assembly, we found that the leading strand DNA polymerase is recruited prior to its lagging strand counterparts.
+Using assays that recapitulate the origin-dependent initiation of replication we determined that DDK and S-CDK trigger distinct and sequential events during helicase activation and that DDK is active prior to S phase at early origins of replication.
+By analyzing replisome assembly, we found that the leading-strand DNA polymerase is recruited prior to its lagging-strand counterparts.
 This order of events ensures that the leading strand DNA polymerase is present before any RNA primer synthesis so that it can elongate the first primers.